-Procedure：Test is performed in a sound controlled environment.
-The client is required to listen to various pure tones (250 – 8k Hz) at different volumes.
-Every time a sound is heard, the client is required to provide a response indicating it was audible, such as raising his/her hand, or pushing a button.
+Procedure：Test is performed in a sound-controlled environment.
+Client is required to listen to various pure tones (250 – 8k Hz) at different volumes.
+Every time a sound is heard, the client is required to provide a response indicating it was audible, such as raising his or her hand, or pushing a button.

 Impedance Audiometry (IA)

-Procedure: A probe tone is first introduced into the ear.
-The amount of sound reflected by the eardrum is measured by a probe in the ear canal as the pressure in the ear canal is varied.
-To measure acoustic reflexes, high-intensity sound stimuli are presented and involuntary muscle contractions are observed
+Procedure：In tympanometry testing, the amount of sound reflected by the eardrum is measured by a probe in the ear canal as the pressure in the ear canal is varied.
+In acoustic reflex measures, high-intensity sound stimuli are presented to check involuntary muscle contractions

-Otoacoustic emissions (OAE)
+Otoacoustic Emissions (OAE)

-Purpose: To assess cochlear outer hair cell functioning amongst infants and adults
+Purpose：Aims to assess cochlear outer hair cell functioning amongst infants and adults

 Auditory brainstem response (ABR)